mpaulweeks/bookmarks-jekyll/_posts/2018-05-11-edh-changes-karoo.md

 If this deck is as oppressive as I think it is, I really don't need to bother with <auto-card>Fog</auto-card> effects, regardless of how good they are.

-I was excited about the other two, but I just ramp out way more lands than I imagined.
+I was excited about the other two in my previous article, but I just ramp out way more lands than I expected.
 I reset too often for <auto-card>Natural Balance</auto-card> to reliably hurt my opponents, and I get so many lands in play that <auto-card>Balancing Act</auto-card> hurts me the most.

 ## Add More Land Destruction